Women artists of Bangladesh: Women in the Fine Art Exhibition

-The first time we hear of a large number of women participating in an art exhibition is in 1879 in the Fine Art Exhibition held in Kolkata.
-Twenty five women participated in this show and most of them were Bengali women.
+Twenty-five women, most of them Bengali, participated in the 1879 Calcutta Fine Art Exhibition.
 In 1939 women were provided the opportunity to enroll as students in the Calcutta Government Art School and they took it with pleasure.
 Aparna Ray was a student of the first batch of women and went on to become a teacher at the same school.
 Yet we meet with women prior to the professional entrance of women in the field of art who had worked with the materials and technique of professional artists and also expressed their individual qualities in their work.
 Needless to say not be said that they practiced art alongside their family activities.
 Perhaps that is why there is distinctiveness in their work.
 Moreover, the women's art that was practiced so far was created fora different world and had different objectives.
 Thus, the art of these women artists shows the desire to find their own space within these contradictions.
 It must be remembered that the entrance into this new field was for women almost like an act of trespassing because it created an opportunity to encounter the public world outside the premises of the household.